 It’s big, it’s beautiful and it’s buzzing.
 Central Park spans 843 acres and has everything from a wildlife sanctuary to beautiful man-made lakes and manicured meadows.
 Look out for statues of Shakespeare and Alice in Wonderland, as well as the oldest public monument in North America, The Obelisk.

 Rockefeller Center is a vibrant hub for tourists and locals alike.
-If you want to get another bird’s eye view of NYC, take the elevator to the observation decks on the 67th, 69th and 70th floors.
-But if you just want to chill and people watch, stay at ground level for some great shopping and good food.
+If you want to get a Bird’s Eye View of NYC, take the elevator to the observation decks on the 67th, 69th and 70th floors.
+But, if you just want to chill and people watch, stay at ground level for some great shopping and good food.
 If you’re here in the winter months there’s ice skating too.

-New York’s Natural History Museum will make a big impression on the little ones, and on any grown up too.
+New York’s Natural History Museum will make a big impression on the little ones, and on the grown-ups too.
 It’s the largest natural history museum in the world, with 45 permanent exhibition halls.
-You’ll be able to feast your eyes on over 32 million specimens, including everything from dinosaurs to minerals, and from meteorites to human artifacts.
+You’ll be able to feast your eyes on over 32 million specimens, including everything from dinosaurs and minerals to meteorites and human artefacts.

-The Museum of the City of New York focuses on this unique city.
-The collection is home to all sorts of artifacts from the Big Apple, including handwritten manuscripts by playwright Eugene O’Neill, a suit worn to George Washington’s Inaugural Ball, and works by artist Marcel Duchamp.
+The Museum of the City of New York is all about this unique city.
+The collection is home to all sorts of artefacts from the Big Apple, including handwritten manuscripts by playwright Eugene O’Neill, a suit worn to George Washington’s Inaugural Ball, and works by artist Marcel Duchamp.
 It tells the story of this hugely diverse and inspiring city, with some truly unique displays.

 Times Square has traditionally been the center of the Theater District in New York.
 People used to come here and just hang out, which made it the ideal site for billboards.
 Eventually it became a requirement for every building to sport a billboard, which makes Times Square such a feast for the eyes today.
 You’ll find plenty of restaurants and shops amidst all the flashing lights too.